Carbide Factory, Bydgoszcz: The Polish factory

 The largest area (472.95 m2) was devoted to the forge and the warehouses.
 The site had even a fire brigade composed of 16 people.

 In the 1930s, the 1929 world crisis harshly impacted the company's activity: the number of employees was divided by 4 between 1934 (200) and 1939 (55), even though its production peaked in 1938 (2065 tons).

 Start of WWII

 The beginning of World War II brought a halt to the activity of "Karbid Wielkopolski".
 In early September 1939, the retreating Polish Army blew up the power plant building and the bridge.

 During the occupation, the facility moved under the "German Central Trust Office-East" (Haupttreuhandstelle Ost), dealing with the issues related to the disposition of property in the Polish annexed lands.
-From October 1939, the carbide factory was subordinated to a receivership at the orders of the Trust Office of the Danzig-Westpreussen district.
+From October 1939, the carbide factory was subordinated to a receivership at the orders of the Trust Office of the Danzig-Westpreußen district.

 The German authorities made attempts to re-launch the production, identified as critical for the military, but never succeeded.
 Hence, in March 1940, layoffs began.
 A vast majority of the equipment was dismantled and sold to German companies.
 The houses (i.e. manager's villa and accommodations) were arranged as offices.